A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Cartesian Coordinates for FLRW Metric with

 The rightmost side of the equation brings to mind the generic spherical setup.
 Thus for $k = 1$ FLRW metric we can write

 where we think of the cosmological time as dependent on the scale size and the scale size itself as independent.
-Since $a(t)$ is a smooth function of time, this should not present a problem.
+We assume $a(t)$ is a smooth function of time, excluding possible singularities.
 Rewriting,

 We add and subtract a term to shape the negative part of the line element into the metric of $\mathbb{R}^4$ in hyperspherical coordinates.
 We define the Cartesian coordinates as